ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

     University as asserted by a Signing Official at Stanford.

--   **ControlledAccessGrants**: The person has approved access by the DAC at the National Cancer Institute for datasets 710 and approval for dataset 432 for a dataset from EGA.
+-   **ControlledAccessGrants**: The person has approved access by the DAC at the Example Institute for datasets 710 and approval for dataset 432 for a dataset from EGA.

     -   In this example, assume dataset 710 does not have any "[conditions](#conditions)" based on the